 Recommended Chiang Mai Hotels

 If you’re wanting to visit a bunch of temples every day we suggest staying in the Old City.
 99 Heritage Hotel has been a favorite among our friends visiting from the states.

-If you’re staying for several nights or like the comforts of a house consider renting an Airbnb, there are tons of Airbnb’s in Chiang Mai from a little as $10 a night and up.
-Many of the apartment buildings we lived in had listings on Airbnb for around $35-50 a night for a one bedroom condo.
+If you’re staying for several nights or like the comforts of a house consider renting a Vrbo, there are tons of Vrbo’s in Chiang Mai from a little as $10 a night and up.
+Many of the apartment buildings we lived in had listings on Vrbo for around $35-50 a night for a one-bedroom condo.